It was only weeks ago — at least it seems like that — but it was a third of a century.

 Mimicking with my hands — even worse than an Italian with a twitch — I indicated that I was climbing Liglig to get some pictures.
 I then tried to leave, but Mr. Jumper blocked my path by extending his arm.
 I looked around, saw that no one had weapons and so I clutched his arm and slowly lowered it.
 He didn’t resist, nor did he say anything.

 In the end, there wasn’t much of a confrontation.
 As I made my way through the crowd, some of the protestors looked at one another with puzzled faces as if to say, “Well, what do we do now? …” Or, maybe they said, “Holy Budda, this guy is as dumb as a sackful of hammers.”

 I continued down the trail and did not look back.
-I was afraid, I admit, but did not want to show my fear.
+I was a bit worried, I admit, but did not want to show it.

-I hadn’t gone for more than 20 minutes when I head the sound of baseball-size rocks bouncing off the ground.
+I hadn’t walked for more than 20 minutes when I heard the sound of baseball-sized rocks bouncing off the ground.
 The stones were missing the target — and I was the target.
 “What the hell is going on?”
 I wondered.
 The assailant was an older woman, and she was standing about 50-60 feet away.
-She was some angry.
+She was some ticked.
 The old gal screamed and hurled rocks as fast as she could pick them up.

 She was either part of the rebel group or a wannabe.
 Or, who knows, she may have been frustrated at having been cut by the New York Yankees.
 The good news was that her aim was poor and the more rocks she pitched, her aim got worse.
 I trudged on.

 The bizarre experience added a whole new meaning to getting stoned in Nepal.